intfoundation/intchain-docs/docs/getting-started/3-mainnet.md

 Backup the `priv_validator.json` directory located in your datadir carefully!
 It is the only way to recover your validator.
 :::

-If there are no errors, then your node is now a validator in the next epoch (depending on whether your delegation amount is in the top 100 validators)(the max validator size will increase to 100) or candidate.
+If there are no errors, then your node will become a validator  (depending on whether your delegation amount is in the top 25 validators) or candidate in the next epoch.